 There is also a large selection of stores (including AIM-9B or -9L Sidewinders) though I am not sure if the parts are accurate.
 The early OV-10A could fire the AIM-9B but I am not sure about the later AIM-9L.
 The large Bronco fuel tanks are also nicely provided in the kit.

-This kit will be made mostly straight out of the box as detail is impressive.
-I will make a OV-10E of the Venezuelan Air Force (FAV), which got a dozen in the 1970s, from this kit with aftermarket decals.
+This kit will be made as a OV-10E of the Venezuelan Air Force (FAV), which got a dozen in the 1970s, from this kit with aftermarket decals.
 The OV-10E is very similar to the OV-10A.
 This model will be a nice companion to my other 1/32 FAV models like the F-16A and T-2D Buckeye.

 As with many kits, the assembly order suggested by the kit instructions are better not followed.
-Particularly adding the details can be better done after the main large components have been assembled and joined.
+Major assemblies are better done first before adding any smaller detail parts.
 This 1/32 Bronco kit has the large wing in different sections that will need careful alignment and strong joints.
 A spar is really essential so some improvising is needed.